yh-sg/Fundamental/GeneralKnowledge/internet/internetConcept/readme.md

 ## Domain Name System(DNS)
  - A domain name gets the IP address rather than you need to memorize address such as 111.111.111.111
  - First, when url is clicked.
-It will check cache(which can be OS/browser/router) otherwise on internet it will check the 4 servers.
+It will check DNS cache(aka DNS resolver cache which can be OS/browser/router) otherwise on internet it will check the 4 servers.
- - Recursive server - DNS resolver which keeps on asking start from root to TLD to Authoritative.
+ - Recursive server - **(1)** DNS resolver which keeps on asking (***Iterative query***) starting from **(2)** root to **(3)** TLD to **(4)** Authoritative.
 Afterwards, it'll cache.
+    1. A user types `example.com` into a web browser and the query travels into the Internet and is received by a DNS recursive resolver.
-    1. DNS Root Name Server(Index of all the servers that will have the information being queried.)
+    2. DNS Root Name Server(Index of all the servers that will have the information being queried.)
-    2. (Top level domain)TLD name server (.com)
+    3. (Top level domain)TLD name server (.com)
-    3. Authoritative name server (google.com)
+    4. Authoritative name server (google.com)
-    4. Get IP Address!!
+    5. Get IP Address!!
 Cache it with common ones like browser/OS/Recursive Resolver.
-(Security issue -> Cache poisoning)
+(Security issue -> Cache poisoning, placing false information in DNS cache)

 - (wikipedia.org)domain name -> (en.wikipedia.org/zh.wikipedia.org/jp.wikipedia.org)subdomains